arjunvip100/Devops-Project1-Steps/README.md

 9. Automate, Build and Deploy using Poll SCM
 That's how we completely automated the whole pipeline. :)!

-Watch full Procedure in this Video! https://www.youtube.com/watch?v=fx0AFTwGSIw
+Watch full Procedure in this Video, i have recorded it https://www.youtube.com/watch?v=fx0AFTwGSIw